iliasmansouri/iliasmansouri.github.io/_posts/2018-05-06-python_designpat_0.md

 {% endhighlight %}

 A bit more happening in here.
 The __init__ method is a way to define attributes right after creation of an instance.
-Moreover, the __init__() method is called automatically when you create an instance and thus you will never have to call this method .
+Moreover, the __init__() method is called automatically when you create an instance and thus you will never have to call this method.

 Internally Python will replace the 'self' with the correct instance.
-The 'self' variable is needed to id every unique instance of a class.
-If you simply 'Class.attribute = val' and you have multiple instances of this Class, there would be no way for Python to know which instance of the Class you want to instantiate.
+The *self* variable is needed to id every unique instance of a class.
+If you simply *Class.attribute = val* and you have multiple instances of this Class, there would be no way for Python to know which instance of the Class you want to instantiate.

-The '__dict__' is a neat trick to inspect an instance's attribute.
+The __dict__ is a neat trick to inspect an instance's attribute.

 ### Class Attributes